Information for Overseas Physiotherapists Working in the UK

 It does not matter where you are from, we have a set-pay structure.
 That ensures equitable and fair pay across the team.
-We pay more than most clinics that I am aware of.
+We pay more than most clinics that we are aware of.
 The pay structure simply depends on how many years you have been qualified, and if you have any additional skills (e.g. acupuncture, Pilates, sports massage etc).

 We also pay 3% of your qualifying earnings into a pension scheme, although you can opt out of this.

 I really want to Travel around Europe

 No problem!
 We encourage our team to travel so they can stay fresh.
 We offer an extra four weeks unpaid leave for overseas applicants who wish to travel.
 We encourage you to go to Rome, Dubrovnik, Barcelona, and of course Paris by Eurotunnel directly from London.